arendst/Tasmota/BUILDS.md

 | USE_I2S_AUDIO             |   |   / - |   |   |   |   |
 | USE_TTGO_WATCH            |   |   / - |   |   |   |   |
 | USE_SONOFF_SPM            |   |   / x |   |   |   |   |

+* USE_MQTT_TLS is enabled by default in every ESP32 variants